Britain denounces Islamic State video showing 'spies' shot

 Some British media speculated that the militant might be Siddhartha Dhar, who is also known as Abu Rumaysah, a convert from Hinduism and a high-profile Islamist, although security experts were divided on whether it was him.

-Dhar left Britain with his family to travel to Syria despite being on police bail after being arrested in late 2014 on suspicion of being a member of a banned organisation.
+Dhar left Britain with his family to travel to Syria despite being on police bail after being arrested in late 2014 on suspicion of being a member of a banned organization.

 Cameron's spokeswoman said Britain was examining the video and the prime minister was being kept updated.
 She was not aware whether Cameron himself had watched it.